How to Decrystallize Honey

 How hot the car interior gets depends on the season and your location.
 It is important to monitor the inside temperature of the car to avoid damaging your raw honey.

-Beekeepers often store their harvest in sealed 5 gallon buckets.
+Beekeepers often store their seasonal honey harvest in sealed 5 gallon buckets.
 It is not unusual for some of it to turn solid in the bucket.

 Another option for bulk storage is a bucket wrap heater.
-This product fits around the bucket and warms the contents.
+This product fits around the bucket and gently warms the contents back to a liquid state.
+You can get them in various sizes – even 2 gallon.

-Beekeepers often bottle honey in jars before it is sold.
-It is hard to know what size container your customers will want.
+Beekeepers often bottle their honey in smaller jars.
+When you sell honey it is hard to know what size container your customers will want.

 The problem is that most consumers don’t understand granulated or crystallized honey.
 They fear that it is damaged in some way.
 In truth, it is just as nutritious as liquid – but it doesn’t sell as well.